tonyfischetti/bow-wow/README.md

 ## quickstart

 To run this, you need to have Node.js; R, and the R package `packrat`.

-TODO: POSIX?!
+The host machine (probably) has to be POSIX compliant.

 Assuming you already have Node.js and R installed, installing `packrat` is as easy as opening R and running